 The Centre is housed by the University of Oxford’s Department of Paediatrics and spans across multiple departments including the Department of Paediatrics, the Nuffield Department of Clinical Neurosciences, the Department of Physiology, Anatomy and Genetics, the Nuffield Department of Women's & Reproductive Health, the Department of Chemistry, the Oxford University Hospitals Children's and Adolescent Services and the Oxford University Hospitals Neurology Services.

 The Centre is governed by a steering group of researchers all based at the University of Oxford: Professor Matthew J.A.
-Wood; Professor Dame Kay E. Davies; Professor Georg A. Holländer; Professor Laurent Servais and Professor Kevin Talbot.
+Wood, Professor Dame Kay E. Davies, Professor Kevin Talbot, Professor Laurent Servais, Associate Professor Carlo Rinaldi, Dr Stefen Brady, and Professor Georg A. Holländer.